cloudb2/processus/docs/user-guide.md

 ***Note***

 1. We now see the workflow when it was first opened.
-2. Any attempt to rewind beyond the inistantiation of the workflow will result in the following warning ```warn: rewind value [4] is before the workflow started, assuming the oldest [3].```
+2. Any attempt to rewind beyond the instantiation of the workflow will result in the following warning ```warn: rewind value [4] is before the workflow started, assuming the oldest [3].```

 ### Deleting Workflows